lachlan-ibm/ibmvia_autoconf/docs/examples.rst

 First Steps (appliance deployment)
 ==================================

-The first steps configuration file defines some initial configuration that is required for all Verify Access deployments.
+The first steps configuration file defines some initial configuration that is required for all Verify Identity Access deployments.
 These steps include:

 - Accepting the software license agreement and initial management configuration.